 I have lived in New England for nearly four decades now.
-In that time, I’ve experienced weather “events” across the dud-to-devastating spectrum — the Blizzard of ’78, the Hell-snow of ’07, Gloria, Bob, the “No Name Storm” and a score of its non-capitalized but equally nameless cousins.
+In that time, weight loss I’ve experienced weather “events” across the dud-to-devastating spectrum — the Blizzard of ’78, look the Hell-snow of ’07, generic Gloria, Bob, the “No Name Storm” and a score of its non-capitalized but equally nameless cousins.

 It has been my experience that the “dark horse” storms — which blow in under the guise of some spring showers or a “light dusting” of snow — tend to be the nastiest of the lot, while the meticulously tracked and quantified incidents turn out to be less ferocious than advertised.

 “Advertised” is the key word here.
 The storms themselves may have packed a severe wallop, but the devastation paled in comparison to the media-driven hype which preceded their arrival.
 You’d think extensive flooding, widespread property damage, and tragic loss of life ought to be newsworthy enough, but the hunger for ratings leads media outlets to gild catastrophe’s lily with visions of toxic fecal tsunamis raising from the Gowanus Canal or sensational, Katrina-esque scenarios applied — with pornographic detail — to the theoretical inundation of the Five Boroughs.